KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 For instance, a ``Dictation/KeyboardConfiguration`` can be used to configure a ``KeyboardDictationService`` for both a keyboard and its main app.
 There are also various status and error enums.

+KeyboardKit Pro will also add a bunch of dictation-related views here, such as **Dictation.BarVisualizer**, **Dictation.Screen**, etc.

 The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
 It's meant to contain types used by top-level types, to make the library easier to overview.